stephenhutchings/flown/docs/_/notes/colours.md

 But this mechanical selection wasn’t perfect.
 The quantisation was performed naively, treating all colours equally regardless of the area they cover.
-Rarer colours --- like the turqoise variations used by the Bahamas and Uzbekistan, or the Qatari maroon --- were lost in the averages.
+Rarer colours --- like the turqoise variations used by the [Bahamas] and [Uzbekistan], or the maroons of [Qatar] and [Latvia] --- were lost in the averages.
 Other detailed elements were too complex to resolve without additional shades.
 To resolve these shortcomings, the palette was carefully expanded to 32 colours.
 New colours were added manually to fill gaps according to the flags that were most affected.
 Base colours were adjusted to complement these additions.

 To prevent introducing too much bias, the palette is mapped to the original flags by computing the [CIEDE2000] colour difference in L\*a\*b\* color space.
 This ensures consistent mapping of colours and helps to identify issues.
 When an unexpected color is used, it suggests a weakness in the palette.